 Equally telling is the fact that Gaston is succeeded by three queer-coded villains: Jafar, Scar and Hades.
 That Disney opted to revert back to the status quo with effeminate villains encapsulates the studio’s troubled history with external protest movements.
 Each “era” of Disney animation – The Golden Age (1937-1970), The Disney Renaissance (1989-1999) and the Revival (2009-present) – has its own sociopolitical context.
 So, after second-wave feminism’s popularity in the 1980s, the Renaissance Princesses’ had more independence and agency.
 But these inclusions were often flirtations designed to qualm fears that Disney wasn’t paying attention.
 They rarely went all the way.

-Yet the Revival period seems to be actively paying attention to LGBT+ movements.
+Yet the Revival period seems to be actively paying attention to LGBTQ+ movements.
 Even though no post-Tangled film has featured an openly gay main character (Oaken in Frozen doesn’t count), Disney is gradually becoming more progressive in its characterisation.
 In fact, Frozen and Moana’s progressiveness is stitched right into their narratives.